jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 - Execution basics:
     - simple issues regarding execution
-    - for instance, diamond only inside a procedure symbol
+    - for instance, diamond only inside a command symbol
     - Stuff like that.
 Simple issues that you can easily understand.

 `<< creation behavior of commands>>`